Lambert Public Records Directory

 All links go directly to official Lambert, Mississippi government websites.

-Law enforcement in Quitman County is primarily handled by the Quitman County Sheriff's Office and the municipal police departments of cities like Marks and Lambert.
-The Sheriff's Office covers the unincorporated areas and collaborates with city police departments on major crimes and investigations.
-Each city department, such as the Marks Police Department, has jurisdiction within its city limits, focusing on local ordinances and community policing.
-Coordination between these agencies ensures comprehensive coverage and efficient response to criminal activities across the county.
+Law enforcement across Quitman County involves coordination between the Quitman County Sheriff's Office and municipal police departments serving communities like Marks and Lambert.
+Each municipal department, including the Marks Police Department, maintains jurisdiction within its own city limits, focusing on local ordinances and community-oriented policing.

 Jail & Inmate Records